PLUSTER

 But, how could we?

-Shy kids don’t make themselves known.
+Because shy kids don’t make themselves known.
 They let other people find them.

-I don’t remember who spoke first.
+And I don’t remember who made the first move.

-I’m sure we never said our names, or even hello.
+I’m sure we never even said hello.

 I don’t know when it was decided.